-We and Pfizer are currently evaluating variant-adapted COVID-19 vaccines, including monovalent and bivalent vaccines directed against Omicron subvariants and other strains of SARS-CoV-2.
-Data from these studies were presented to regulatory agencies in June and July 2022, which supported the regulators' discussions for the development of Omicron-adapted vaccines and definition of the most appropriate regulatory pathways.
+With occurrence of Omicron BA.1 end of 2021 we and Pfizer started evaluating variant-adapted COVID-19 vaccines, including monovalent and bivalent vaccines directed against Omicron sublineages and other strains of SARS-CoV-2.
+Data from these studies were presented to regulatory agencies in June and July 2022, which supported the regulators' discussions for the development of Omicron adapted vaccines and definition of the most appropriate regulatory pathways.
 We and Pfizer will continue to submit available data to regulatory authorities worldwide.
-In June 2022, the U.S. FDA advised vaccine manufacturers to develop modified vaccines that add an Omicron BA.4/5 spike protein encoding component to the current vaccine composition to create a bivalent booster vaccine.